cs207team3/cs207-FinalProject/README.md

 ![img](https://github.com/cs207team3/cs207-FinalProject/blob/master/images/equilibrium_coeff2.png "Equilibrium Coefficient2")

 P0 is the pressure of the reactor (we will use 100,000 Pa in this library).
-Using the NASA polynomials and relationships between the specific heat, enthalpy and entropy, we use the following equations to compute the backwards reaction rate coefficient for elementary reversible reactions:
+Using the NASA polynomial coefficients and relationships between the specific heat, enthalpy and entropy, we use the following equations to compute the backwards reaction rate coefficient for elementary reversible reactions:

 ![img](https://github.com/cs207team3/cs207-FinalProject/blob/master/images/NASA_polynomials.png "NASA Polynomials")